Back to Home

 - Fulfill the purposes for which it was collected

-- Comply with legal and regulatory requirements
+- Comply with legal requirements

-- Resolve disputes and enforce agreements
+- Resolve disputes and provide support

 6.2 Retention Periods by Data Type